Jignesh-Nyusoft/test.io/_careers/2024-08-software-engineer.md

   - The opportunity to be at the forefront of AI-powered software engineering
   - A competitive compensation package including company equity
   - A hybrid working environment with an office in central Zurich
-  - 25 days of holiday
+  - 25 days of annual leave

 ### Responsibilities
   - Design, develop, and implement AI and machine learning models and algorithms to validate the AI predictions using formal methods and testing.